KTWangster/clicky-game/README.md

 ## Overview

-A memory game with React!
+A memory game with ReactJS!

 ### Instructions